-Our advanced reinforced tissue matrix technology consists of multiple layers of minimally-processed, acellular extracellular matrix derived from ovine rumen with interwoven polymer fibers in a unique embroidered pattern.
+Our advanced reinforced tissue matrix technology consists of multiple layers of minimally-processed, decellularized extracellular matrix derived from ovine rumen with interwoven polymer fibers in a unique embroidered pattern.
 The extracellular matrix is the collagen component of the rumen that is retained following removal of the epithelium, muscle and cellular content, and has an optimal biomechanical profile and open collagen architecture that allows for rapid cellular infiltration.
 These thin, strong layers of ovine rumen are plentiful in supply and serve as building blocks from which we can construct multilayered devices to customize products to adapt to clinical needs and surgeon preferences.
 The layers of extracellular matrix provide a high degree of surface area for tissue remodeling.
-We strengthen these reinforced tissue matrix layers with interwoven polymers, that are either permanent, polypropylene, or resorbable, PGA.
+We strengthen these reinforced tissue matrix layers with interwoven polymers, that are either permanent (polypropylene), or resorbable (PGA).
 These polymers were selected because they are well characterized suture materials with a history of significant clinical use and recognized safety profiles.
 Polypropylene has a high tensile strength and a low inflammatory response in small quantities.
 PGA is the fastest resorbing polymer and within three months it tends to be fully absorbed into the body.

 Our highly specialized and customizable textile engineering capability allows us to tailor the degree and direction of stretch, overall strength, handling properties, permeability, thickness, texture, size and shape of each reinforced tissue matrix to suit the needs of particular clinical applications and surgical techniques.
 Our textile engineering utilizes a computer-controlled fabrication method that is scalable, reproducible, efficient and customizable.
-This embroidery process uses steel gauge needles to interweave the polymer while also creating hundreds of micro-channels to allow the multi-directional passage of the patients' native cells and fluids throughout the product.
-The interwoven polymers are embroidered using a lockstitch pattern, which allows for the device to be trimmed without fraying, and we use a patented corner-lock pattern, which creates a stable polymer fabric within the biologic material.
+This embroidery process creates hundreds of micro-channels to allow the multi-directional passage of the patients' native cells and fluids throughout the product.
+The interwoven polymers are embroidered using a lockstitch pattern, which allows for the device to be trimmed while minimizing unraveling (when cut), and we use a patented corner-lock pattern, which creates a stable polymer fabric within the biologic material.
 We manipulate the polymer thread patterns to control the degree and stretch of our products.
 Denser grid patterns increase the amount of reinforcement and less dense patterns of different geometry allow for greater stretch.
-We are also able to manufacture products with smooth external layers that minimize the amount of exposed polymer to allow for direct contact with patients' internal organs.
+We are also able to manufacture products with smooth external layers that minimize the amount of exposed polymer such that the product can be placed in contact with the viscera.